-Teacher Name: Grade Level/ Subject: School year: Building: Date of Evaluation: ☐Impro n will be evaluated at the end of the time specified in evement is demonstrated and performance standard in the provement Plan should continue for time specified: action to be taken; Comments: Provide j ustification for recommendation indicated above an d attach evidence to support recommended course of action.
-I have reviewed this ex that I agree with this e · · · · · · · · · · · · · · · · · · · nature indicates that I have been advised of my performance status; it does not necessarily imply Teacher's Signature: Evaluator's Signature: The evaluator's signature ed in the local contract have been followed.
+Teacher Name: Grade Level/ Subject: School year: Building: Date of Evaluation: The improvement plan will be evaluated at the end of the time specified in the plan.
+Outcomes from the improvement plan demonstrate the following action to be taken; Improvement is demonstrated and performance ce standards are met to a satisfactory level of performance The Improvement Plan should continue for time e specified: Dismissal is recommended.
+Comments: Provide justification for recommendation indicated above and attach evidence to support recommended course of action.
+I have reviewed this evaluation and discussed it with my evaluate that I agree with this evaluation. tor.
+My signature indicates that I have been advised of my performance status; it does not necessarily imply Teacher's Signature: Date: Evaluator's Signature: Date:

-The acceptable level of performance varies depending on the teacher's years of experience.
+\The acceptable level of performance varies depending on the teacher's years of experience.
 Teachers in residency-specifically in Years 1 through 4-are expected to perform at the Developing level or above.
 Experienced teachers-with five or more years of experience-are expected to meet the Skilled level or above.